EducationPhD, University of Illinois at Urbana-Champaign, 2016

 - Development of tools to tackle hospital-acquired infections

 Fangqiong Ling joined the WashU faculty in August 2018.
 Prior to joining WashU, Ling was a postdoctoral fellow at MIT supported by the Alfred P. Sloan Foundation Microbiology of the Built Environment Postdoctoral Fellowship.
 She received the Powe Award for Junior Faculty Enhancement by the Oak Ridge Associated Universities (2019), the ISME/IWA Biocluster Rising Star Award (2020), and the National Science Foundation CAREER award (2021).
-She is currently an Associate Editor of Water Research and an editorial board member of ISME Communications.
+She serves as an Associate Editor of Water Research and an editorial board member of ISME Communications.